amitz25/LongSum/README.md

-Original implementation of "Improving Abstractive Summarization of Long Documents by Learning to Filter Sentences"
+An implementation of "Improving Abstractive Summarization of Long Documents by Learning to Filter Sentences"